 Step 3: Bake the cheesecake pie, then let it cool while the topping is made.

-Step 4: Puree strawberries, combine with sugar and thickener and heat on the stove.
+Step 4: Puree strawberries, combine with the sugar and thickener and heat on the stove.

 Step 5: Add the sliced strawberries and cook until simmering.